-The State Board of Community Colleges hereby delegates to the System President the authority to execute any contract that meets the following criteria:
+The State Board of Community Colleges hereby delegates to the System

-(1) Contracts that expend less than \$250,000 and whose terms do not exceed one year;
+President the authority to execute any contract that meets the following criteria:

-(2) Contract amendments that cumulatively increase the value of a contract by less than 10%; and any contracts executed by the President pursuant to this delegated authority.
+- 1) Contracts that expend less than \$250,000 and whose terms do not exceed one year; - 2) Contract amendments that cumulatively increase the value of a contract by less than 10%; and - 3) Any other contract if the SBCC has approved the purpose and amount. - 4) The System Office shall provide at least biannually a report to the State Board listing any contracts executed by the President pursuant to this delegated authority.